nih-niddk-mbs/StochasticGene.jl/docs/src/examples/joint_trace.md

 # Joint Trace Analysis

+!!! warning "Legacy conceptual example"
+    This page is retained as a conceptual sketch.
+For current joint/coupled trace setup and batch generation, see [Cluster and batch workflows](../cluster_batch_workflows.md).

 This example demonstrates how to analyze joint trace data from multiple reporters (e.g., MS2 and PP7) in live cell imaging experiments.

 ## Setup